Images (2021) - 5'

-Precise images of longing combine with soaring melodies and seductive harmonic progressions in this choral setting of Richard Aldington’s modernist love poem.
+Precise images of longing combine with soaring melodies and seductive harmonic progressions in this setting of Richard Aldington’s modernist love poem.

 Like a gondola of green scented fruits